 The Postal Service also agrees that any regular carrier who is eligible to receive an incentive under this MOU, will not be assigned a postal-owned or postal-leased vehicle for a three-year period from the date of purchase of or conversion to a right-hand drive vehicle.
 This three-year period will remain in effect as long as the carrier remains on a route on which no postal vehicle is provided and continues to utilize the right-hand drive vehicle to effect delivery.
-Discontinued use of the right-hand drive vehicle will void the threeyear waiver and could result in full or partial recovery of any incentive payment.
+Discontinued use of the right-hand drive vehicle will void the three-year waiver and could result in full or partial recovery of any incentive payment.

 In order to be eligible for the three-year waiver, a regular rural carrier must advise the postmaster/manager, in writing, that he/she intends to purchase a right-hand drive vehicle or convert a vehicle to a right-hand drive configuration for use on the route(s) and that the purchase or conversion will be completed within sixty (60) calendar days.
 The postmaster/manager must advise the carrier, in writing, within ten (10) working days as to whether or not the Postal Service intends to provide a vehicle for the route.
+In these instances, the Postal Service will provide a vehicle for the route within 90 days of the carrier's written notification of intent.